choria-io/website/docs/content/development/appbuilder/_index.md

 ```

 While above, we enabled flags like `--batch`, we can instead disable `--batch` entirely and force it to a specific value,
 we can do the same with a few other options shown here.
-In all cases when you set it specifically you cannot also set
+In all cases except `filter` when you set it specifically you cannot
-the option to enable matching flags from being set:
+also set the option to enable matching flags from being set, in the case of `filter` it will merge with `std_filter`:

 ```yaml
 commands: